-Act with confidence before a camera, becoming more familiar and less self-conscious about seeing themselves on screen.
+• Act with confidence before a camera, becoming more familiar and less self-conscious about seeing themselves on screen.

-• Appreciate what a director and an editor needs from an actor in order to put together the final performance on screen.
+Appreciate what a director and an editor needs from an actor in order to put together The Lir Bachelor in Acting (Hons) 55 the final performance on screen.

-• Process from 'script to screen' including a working 'set', and how this impacts on the actor.

-• Experience the various technical demands and scenarios of a mock 'shoot' surrounded by professional equipment in a workshop environment.

-• Demonstrate basic technical aspects of screen acting such as hitting marks, staying in your light, finding the light in a tracking shot, working with sound crew, the stage actor's fear of the close-up and continuity.
+- Process from 'script to screen' including a working 'set', and how this impacts on the actor. - Experience the various technical demands and scenarios of a mock 'shoot' surrounded by professional equipment in a workshop environment. - Demonstrate basic technical aspects of screen acting such as hitting marks, staying in your light, finding the light in a tracking shot, working with sound crew, the stage actor's fear of the close-up and continuity.

-Acting for Camera will be taught to the full cohort in the second half of the Term One over
+Acting for Camera will be taught to the full cohort in the second half of the Term One over 4.5 hours per week.
+It will then be supplemented by 1.5 hour classes throughout Terms Two & Three when the cohort will be divided into two groups.

-4.5 hours per week.
-It will then be supplemented by 1.5 hour classes throughout Terms Two camera can aid a performance rather than hinder.
+Students begin with camera-based classes that are designed to show students how the camera can aid a performance rather than hinder.
 They then move on to camera-based acting exercises, which start to explore possible solutions to some of the technical demands, with students being encouraged to begin to apply, extend and adapt their performance skills in a different medium.
 At the beginning, the focus will be on shooting improvisations and analysing these in the simple terms of what works and what doesn't, on screen.
 Through this process the class will dispel many of the myths surrounding the screen acting process.